garrandall/popular-music-data/tracks/splackavellie-pressha.md

 ---
-Voice: You know there comes a period in every womans life when She gets frustrated or fed up with her man and all his silly hangups You know a woman wants a man where she dont have to have no drama Behind it You know jus somebody like to love her down with No strings attached and his name is "Splackavellie"
+Voice: You know there comes a period in every womans life when She gets frustrated or fed up with her man and all his silly hangups You know a woman wants a man where she don't have to have no drama Behind it You know jus somebody like to love her down with No strings attached and his name is "Splackavellie"